Spencer Cox: Vetoes

-Cox has vetoed five bills as of 2022, all of which were Republican-backed (the Utah Legislature has a Republican super-majority).

-Cox's first veto was of a bill sponsored by his brother-in-law, Senator Mike McKell, which sought to regulate the way social media platforms moderate content.
+Cox has vetoed five bills as of 2022, all of which were Republican-backed (Republicans have supermajorities in both of Utah's state legislative chambers).
+His first veto was of a bill sponsored by his brother-in-law, Senator Mike McKell, that sought to regulate how social media platforms moderate content.
 Cox also vetoed Senate Bill 187: Local Education Agency Policies Amendments, sponsored by Ronald Winterton; Senate Bill 39: Hemp Regulation Amendments, sponsored by David Hinkins; and House Bill 98: Local Government Building Regulation Amendments, sponsored by Paul Ray.
 In March 2022, Cox vetoed House Bill 11: Student Eligibility in Interscholastic Activities, sponsored by Kera Birkeland, which aimed to prevent transgender youth athletes from participating in women's sports.
 Cox noted that of Utah's 75,000 student athletes, only four were transgender and only one competed in women's sports.
 The legislature overrode his veto.

 Political positions

-Cox is frequently considered a centrist or liberal Republican.
-He has called himself a "centrist, moderate, liberal Republican", a stance that has earned him critics on the Republican Party's right wing.
+Cox is frequently considered a moderate Republican.
 In October 2015, Cox endorsed Marco Rubio in the 2016 Republican presidential primary.
 After Rubio withdrew, Cox endorsed Ted Cruz in March 2016.
 Cox said of Donald Trump's campaign, "We care a lot about decorum.
 We care about our neighbors.
 We are a good, kind people.
 He does not represent neither goodness nor kindness."
 He said he would not support Trump if he won the Republican nomination: "I think he's disingenuous.
 I think he's dangerous.
 I think he represents the worst of what our great country stands for...
-I won't vote for Hillary, but I won't vote for Trump, either."
+I won't vote for Hillary [Clinton], but I won't vote for Trump, either."

-Cox eventually changed course and said in 2020 that he supported Trump.
-But after the 2021 United States Capitol attack, Cox said that Trump was responsible for inciting the violence and called on him to resign.
+Cox eventually changed course and said in 2020 that he supported Trump, although he claims not to have voted for Trump in the 2016 or the 2020 presidential election.
+After the 2021 United States Capitol attack, Cox said that Trump was responsible for inciting the violence and called on him to resign.
+On July 14, 2024, Cox released a letter endorsing Trump.
+In it, he wrote of a failed Trump assassination attempt: "I want you to know that I truly believe that God had a hand in saving you...I also hesitate to even imagine what would have happened to our country if your life had not been miraculously spared...
+Your life was spared.
+Now, because of that miracle, you have the opportunity to do something that no other person on earth can do right now: unify and save our country."
+Cox added that he believes that only Trump can unite the citizenry of the U.S. and prevent the country from being torn apart.